getludic/ludic/docs/catalog.md

 ## Forms

 These components are in an experimental mode.
-There is the possibility to automatically create form fields from annotations, but it is far from production ready.
+There is the possibility to automatically create form fields from annotations, but it is far from production-ready.

 Here is the definition: